 • Most Australian providers classify vapers as smokers for underwriting purposes

-Social Smokers Are Still Smokers
+Social Smokers Are Still Classified as Smokers

 • Cotinine tests can detect nicotine use for several days after consumption